-- A list of your 15 most impactful and/or foundational publications that are relevant to the proposed research focus or this program in a pdf document.
-When selecting, consider those which are foundational papers that support your research program; those that are most cited; and for more recent publications, those in high-impact journals or that you predict will elicit the most citations. (limited to 2 pages) - NIH biosketch (limited to 5 pages)
+- A list of your 15 most impactful and/or foundational publications that are relevant to the proposed research focus or this program in a .PDF document.
+When selecting, consider those which are foundational papers that support your research program; those that are most cited; and for more recent publications, those in the most high-impact journals or that you predict will elicit the most citations.
+(2-page limit) - NIH biosketch (limited to 5 pages)